simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 #### **TF-IDF Vectorisation on Product Description**

-Previously in the project, I used regular expression to extract as many features as possible from the product description column.
+Previously in the project, I used regular expressions to extract as many features as possible from the product description column.
 This was done with the intention of building a system that would allow users to filter products based on their preferences.

 For the recommender, I applied Term Frequency-Inverse Document Frequency (TF-IDF) to the product description column.
 TF-IDF is commonly used in content-based recommenders, particularly when there are text-based columns in the data.
 This is as TF-IDF splits text data into tokens (which can be single words or phrases) and values each token’s importance relative to all product descriptions.